Congress Passes Landmark Outdoor Recreation Package

 Key provisions of the EXPLORE Act:

 • Modernizing technology: The bill prioritizes modernizing technology at outdoor recreation facilities on public lands to enrich visitor experiences and enhance data collection.
-This includes initiatives like increasing broadband connectivity at recreation sites, introducing digital recreation passes, and launching pilot programs to monitor visitation.
+This includes initiatives like increasing broadband connectivity at recreation sites, introducing digital recreation passes, and launching pilot programs to monitor visitation

-• Modernizing and restoring campgrounds: The EXPLORE Act aims to modernize and restore campgrounds, ensuring that these facilities meet the evolving needs of visitors while preserving the natural environment.
+• Modernizing campgrounds: Invests in maintenance and facility improvements for federal campgrounds, ensuring that these facilities meet the evolving needs of visitors while preserving the natural environment

 To read a section-by-section summary of the EXPLORE Act, click here.